potahtml/namespace-jsx-project/readme.md

 ## TODO

-- add global attributes
-- somehow try to track if each element has its own special event handlers added
 - add some sort of log of what changed, maybe comparing old data.json with new data.json
-- uncomment forever caching of fraemwork data
-- make a features sectio in readme
 - copy events from onevent to on:event
-- fix the html
-- add rediect to fixed html
 - fix all the urls
 - reinclude events?
-- double check if follows the hierarchy
-- add section for Element,svgelement, htmlelement, mathelement

 ## Related